Leaders hail verdict in Floyd death, say much work remains

 “We are pleased that justice appears to have been served.
 But we also recognize that there is much work to be done.” - NBA Commissioner Adam Silver and National Basketball Players Association Executive Director Michele Roberts in a joint statement pledging to redouble efforts to create change

-“I am hopeful that today will be the catalyst to turn agony into action because the American people are demanding transparency, accountability, and equal justice.” - U.S. Rep. Joyce Beatty, chairperson of the Congressional Black Caucus
+“I am hopeful that today will be the catalyst to turn agony into action because the American people are demanding transparency, accountability and equal justice.” - U.S. Rep. Joyce Beatty, chairperson of the Congressional Black Caucus

 “George Floyd would still be alive if he looked like me.
 That must change. … Now, we must continue our work to root out the racial injustice that haunts our society.” - Democratic California Gov. Gavin Newsom on Twitter